 KuCoin

-Established in 2017, KuCoin has emerged as one of the largest crypto exchanges in the world, making digital coins accessible to laypersons and early adopters alike.
-The platform reaches over 27 million customers worldwide and processes transactions valued at 1.2 billion US dollars per day.
-KuCoin boasts an impressive suite of over 900 cryptocurrencies, extending way beyond popular options like Ethereum and Bitcoin.
-At KuCoin, customers can purchase Ether with various fiat-based payment methods, including bank transfers, Visa, Mastercard, Skrill, and Zelle.
+Established in 2017, KuCoin has become one of the largest crypto exchanges in the world, making digital coins accessible to laypersons and early adopters alike.
+The platform reaches over 41 million customers worldwide and processes transactions valued at $11.02 billion per day.
+KuCoin offers over 1,072 cryptocurrencies, including Ethereum and Bitcoin.
+At KuCoin, customers can purchase Ether with various fiat-based payment methods, including bank transfers, Visa, Mastercard, PayPal, Wise, Skrill, and Zelle.

-The exchange facilitates spot trading but dabbling in derivatives like crypto futures is also an option for KuCoin customers.
-Futures contracts for top cryptocurrencies like Ether have competitive maker/taker fees that range from 0.015% / 0.042 to 0.100% / 0.100%, depending on one’s VIP level.
-The highest leverage futures traders can use is 1:100 but the default is set at 1:20.
-Customers will benefit from a custodial wallet to store their coins in and can earn staking rewards for holding their crypto for extended periods.
+The exchange facilitates spot trading, and trading derivatives like crypto futures is also an option for KuCoin customers.
+Futures contracts for cryptocurrencies like Ether have maker/taker fees – charges for orders that add liquidity to the order book versus those that remove it – that range from -0.008% / 0.025% to 0.020% / 0.060%, depending on one’s VIP level.
+The highest leverage futures traders can use is 1:100, but the default is set at 1:20.
+Customers can use a custodial wallet to store their coins and earn staking rewards for holding their crypto over extended periods.

 Mexc

 You can purchase Ether with cryptocurrencies and fiat payment methods like Visa and Mastercard or use the peer-to-peer service to buy from other customers.
-Apart from spot trading, Mexc offers futures contracts for Ethereum with adjustable leverage of up to 1:200 and reasonable maker/taker fees of 0.00% / 0.01% for larger volumes.
+Apart from spot trading, MEXC offers futures contracts for Ethereum with adjustable leverage of up to 1:500 and maker/taker fees of 0.00% / 0.020% for larger volumes.
 The minimum amount of Ether you can withdraw from your account is 0.003 ETH.
-The exchange runs a generous referral program and offers staking rewards ranging from 0.50% to 4.80% based on the amount of Ether you hold.
+The exchange runs a referral program and offers staking rewards ranging from 0.50% to 4.80% based on the amount of Ether you hold.
+Apart from Ether, customers can stake 27 other coins.

 Bybit

-Bybit launched in 2018 and quickly gained traction in the crypto community for its superior exchange, storage, and trading services.
-New customers can set up all-in-one accounts to trade crypto spots, options, and derivatives.
-The exchange enables buying, selling, and holding over 100 cryptocurrencies, including Ethereum, Bitcoin, Ripple, Tether, and Dai.
+Bybit launched in 2018 and offers crypto exchange, storage, and trading services.
+New customers can set up all-in-one accounts to trade crypto spot markets, options, and derivatives.
+The exchange enables buying, selling, and holding over 2,300 cryptocurrencies, including Ethereum, Bitcoin, Ripple, Tether, and Dai.
 You can purchase Ether with Apple Pay, Google Pay, Visa, Mastercard, Revolut, or bank transfers.
 Various local payment methods are also available.
+The exchange offers leverage of 1:10 to spot crypto traders.

 Kraken

-Maker/taker fees on spot crypto transactions are quite reasonable at Kraken, ranging from 0.00% / 0.10% to 0.25% / 0.40%, depending on monthly volume.
+Maker/taker fees on spot crypto transactions at Kraken range from 0.00% / 0.08% to 0.25% / 0.40%, depending on monthly volume.
 Customers can also trade on margin, with opening and rollover fees of 0.02% per Ethereum position.
+Rollover fees are charged every four hours.
 Those trading futures can increase their market exposure with maximum leverage of 1:50.
 Leverage on pairs involving Ether ranges from 1:2 to 1:5.
-Holding the Ether you purchase for extended periods can earn you staking rewards from 2.5 to 7% at Kraken, with no minimums on the staked amount.
+Holding the Ether you purchase for extended periods can earn you bonded staking rewards from 2.25% to 6.50% at Kraken, with no minimums on the staked amount.
+Flexible staking plans are also available for Ether holders, with reward rates ranging from 1% to 3%.

 Coinbase